MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 The above code snippet does the following:

-1. It creates a new panel `Sample Panel` in DevTools.
+1. Creates a new panel `Sample Panel` in DevTools.

 1. When the panel is displayed (`panel.onShown` listener), the `availableMemoryCapacity` and `totalMemoryCapacity` elements are retrieved from the DOM.

-1. Next, a timer is set to run code every second after the panel is shown.
+1. Sets a timer to run code every second after the panel is shown.

 1. When the timer fires, the `chrome.system.memory.getInfo` method is used to retrieve the available and total memory capacity of the device and these values are displayed in the corresponding DOM elements.